An extension of the approximate component mode synthesis method to the heterogeneous Helmholtz equation: Conclusions

 We extended the ACMS method, which has originally been developed for elliptic problems, to the heterogeneous Helmholtz equation.
 This framework is based on a decomposition into local Helmholtz problems and an interface problem, that can be solved separately.
 The numerical approximation of those problems is achieved by using basis functions with local support and which can be constructed locally as well.

-The error analysis developed for the investigated method is based on the abstract framework introduced in~\cite{GrahamSauter2019}, and it is possible to trace the wavenumber dependency of the involved constants.
+The error analysis developed for the investigated method is based on the abstract framework introduced in~\cite{GrahamSauter2019}.
 We proved error estimates in the $H^1$- and the $L^2$-norm, and we obtained algebraic decay in the number of basis functions (modes) being used.
-In order to be able to apply the framework of~\cite{GrahamSauter2019}, we presented estimates for the adjoint approximability constants, which can be understood as a `sufficient resolution' condition for the problem at hand.
-In order to satisfy this resolution condition, the number of edge modes should be sufficiently large in relation to the wavenumber.
+In order to be able to apply the framework of~\cite{GrahamSauter2019}, we presented estimates for the adjoint approximability constants, showing that the number of edgemodes should scale essentially like $\omega^2$.
 Moreover, we showed applicability of the method also if the diffusion coefficient is not smooth, as long as smoothness in a neighborhood of the interface is guaranteed.

-Finally, we exemplified the theoretical error bounds by numerical experiments, which show the accuracy of the investigated ACMS method for moderate wavenumbers.
+Finally, we exemplified the theoretical error bounds by numerical experiments, which show the accuracy of the inspected ACMS method for moderate wavenumbers.
 We constructed the ACMS basis functions using a finite element method, and we observed that the resulting discrete ACMS method approximates well the corresponding finite element solution.
 Thus, we may conclude that the accuracy of the discrete ACMS method depends on the accuracy of the underlying finite element method, and smaller errors might be achieved by using high-order finite elements.